nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Encapsulation - Exercise/PizzaCalories/README.md

 	"Dough weight should be in the range [1..200]."

 Make a test in your main method that reads Doughs and prints their calories until an "END" command is given.

+### Step 3.
+Create a Topping Class

+Next, you need to create a Topping class.
+It can be of four different types - meat, veggies, cheese, or a sauce.
+A Тopping weights grams.
+The calories per gram of topping are calculated depending on its type.
+The base calories per gram are 2.
+Every different type of topping has a modifier.
+For example, meat has a modifier of 1.2, so a meat topping will have 1.2 calories per gram (1 * 1.2).
+Everything that the class should expose is a getter for calories per gram.
+You are given the modifiers below:

+Modifiers:

+	Meat - 1.2;
+	Veggies - 0.8;
+	Cheese - 1.1;
+	Sauce - 0.9;

+Your task is to create the class with a proper constructor, fields, getters, and setters.
+Make sure you use the proper access modifiers.